 LaVerne Gyant, Ed.D.

-Dr. LaVerne Gyant is a professor in Adult and Higher Education at Northern Illinois University where she teaches classes in both adult and higher education and Black Studies as well as the past director of the Center for Black Studies.
-She is a graduate of Cheyney State University and Pennsylvania State University where she received both her master's and doctorate degree.
+LaVerne Gyant teaches classes in both higher education and Black Studies as well as the past director of the Center for Black Studies.

-While at Penn State, Dr. Gyant was an instructor with the African American Studies Program and was interim director of the African/African American Studies Department.
+Gyant was an instructor with the African American Studies Program and was interim director of the African/African American Studies department at Penn State.
 She also served as advisor for Kappa Rho Chapter, was co-advisor to NPHC-PSU, and was an area coordinator for the Northeast Region, Sigma Gamma Rho Sorority Inc. At Pennsylvania State University, she was advisor to the Martin Luther King Jr. Interest House, one of the charter members of the Black Graduate Student Associations, and president of the Black Forum.

 She has served as advisor of the John Henrike Clark Honor Society and Afrikan Cultural Pageant; is currently co-advisor to S.I.S.T.E.R.S. and Zeta Nu Chapter of Sigma Gamma Rho Sorority, and assisted in organizing a Sister Circle for women of African descent intergenerational and Black Professional Women Rock.
 As part of her commitment to make sure the Center is active in the community, she served as coordinator of the Septima P. Clark Afterschool Program and the Rites of Passage Program at Logan St. Baptist Church in Batavia.
 She has worked with many of the student organizations on campus.